-With Immigration Fear on the Rise, These Chefs Are Using Their Voice
+With Immigration Fear on the Rise, These Houston Chefs Are Using Their Voices

 Image: Todd Urban

 For Victoria Elizondo, something as simple as a driver’s license was once unachievable.
-At the age of 11, she and her mom migrated to the US from Monterrey, Mexico, and for years, she didn’t have a solid pathway to gaining a legal status.
-Then in 2012, the Department of Homeland Security began accepting applications for Deferred Action for Childhood Arrivals (DACA), and everything changed for her.
+At the age of 11, she and her mom migrated to the US from Monterrey, Mexico, and for years, she didn’t have a clear pathway to gaining legal status.
+Then in 2012, the Department of Homeland Security began accepting applications for Deferred Action for Childhood Arrivals (DACA), and everything changed.

-“Holding my social security card and my driver’s license in my hand, felt like ‘oh, wow, this is pretty cool,” says Elizondo, who’s now the owner of Cochinita & Co., a popular Mexican restaurant in Houston’s East End.
+“Holding my social security card and my driver’s license in my hand felt like ‘Oh, wow.
+This is pretty cool,” says Elizondo, who now owns Cochinita & Co., a popular Mexican restaurant in Houston’s East End.
 “It did open a lot of opportunities for me as well.”

-With President Donald Trump’s administration, fear is on the rise again.
-The US Immigration and Customs Enforcement has deported over 100,000 undocumented immigrants since he took office earlier this year, and his administration’s decision to send deportees to a prison in El Salvador has made headlines.
+But with immigration crackdowns enforced by President Donald Trump’s administration, fear is on the rise.
+The US Immigration and Customs Enforcement has deported over 100,000 undocumented immigrants since Trump took office earlier this year, and the administration’s decision to send deportees to a prison in El Salvador has made headlines, particularly in Houston, where the Latino community makes up around 44 percent of the population.

-Immigrants account for 22 percent of all workers in America’s food services industry, with an even higher concentration in Texas.
-Trump’s push for mass deportation has been a big cause for concern among restaurant workers.
+Trump’s push for mass deportation has been a major cause for concern among restaurant workers.
+Immigrants account for 22 percent of all workers in America’s food services industry, and an even higher concentration in Texas.

 “[Immigrants] are the backbone of this industry,” Elizondo says.
 “I know people say, ‘Well, everybody’s replaceable.’
 Like, yeah, you could potentially replace cooks with other races or people that are, you know, US citizens or are allowed to work in the country.
 But that doesn’t mean they’re going to do the same type of work—that doesn’t mean that they’re going to be as passionate as we are.”